BMB-STAT/BMB-STAT5/chapter1.md

 ```

 `@question`
 What R produces here is referred to as an ANOVA table.
-In the first column there is the list of the source of variation, between and within groups in separate rows.
+The first column, DF, represents the source of variation, both between groups (1st row) and within groups (second row).
 DF stands for degree of freedom.
 Look back to STAT1 to remind yourself of what degrees of freedom are.

 Between groups DF is n-1, where n is the number of groups being compared.

 Within groups DF is m-n, where m is the total number of observations/data points collected.

 Choose the correct values of n and m.